alvarosantamariagomez/sari/www/about.md

 <br>

-Current SARI version: *enero 2025*  --  "I've got statistics and graphs.
-I got all this stuff."
+Current SARI version: *febrero 2025*  --  "I like numbers, because with numbers, truth and beauty are the same thing."

 -----------------